 Group Board is comprised of one tenant Board Member, three Local Authority Board Members, up to seven Independent Board Members and up to two Executive Board Members (maximum of 12 Board Members in total).
 In addition, one co-optee has been appointed.
-Group Board and the Executive are shown on pages 4 and 5 and details of remuneration are provided on pages 101 to 102 in the Financial Statements.
+Group Board and the Executive are shown on page 3 and details of remuneration are provided on pages 72 to 73 in the Financial Statements.